 Chronic Constipation or Obstipation

-Obstipation is the term for chronic constipation.
-Some dogs are unable to empty their bowels without help.
-The colon dilates and fills up with a large amount of very hard stool.
-The dog will show the severe symptoms of constipation: vomiting, lethargy and lack of appetite.
 Your vet will empty the colon with an enema and give fluids to rehydrate your dog.
 This may be done under general anesthesia in severe cases.
-A second cleansing may be necessary to ensure that the colon has been completely emptied.
+A second cleansing may be necessary to make sure your dog's colon has been completely emptied.

 - Grooming: Keep your dog's coat well-groomed and healthy.
 If your dog licks excessively, find and treat the underlying cause of the licking.
 This will reduce the chance of your dog blocking their intestines with a hairball.

-- Make sure your dog has regular exercise and plenty of opportunities to poop.
+- Exercise: Make sure your dog has regular exercise and plenty of opportunities to poop.
 At least 30 minutes of exercise is recommended each day.